8 South African Infantry Battalion

 8 South African Infantry Battalion is a mechanized infantry unit of the South African Army.
 The battalion is equipped with Ratel Infantry Fighting Vehicles (IFV) used for fast transport and combat mobility across rough ground.
 Support weapons for mechanized infantry are also provided with motorized transport, or are built directly into these IFVs, in order to keep pace with the IFVs in combat.
-The battalion was raised at Upington in the Northern Cape in 1973 as part of the South African Infantry Corps, and since the change in structure, has been assigned to the Infantry Formation.
+The battalion was raised at Upington in the Northern Cape on 01 October 1973 as part of the South African Infantry Corps, and since the change in structure, has been assigned to the Infantry Formation.

 8 SAI continues to train for conventional warfare and forms part of the annual brigade-level Lohatla Army Battle School exercise.
 Training includes IFV-mounted and dismounted fire-and-move drills, and integration with Engineers, Armour, Artillery and Air Force elements.

 History

 Activation

-The unit was established at Upington in the Northern Cape in October 1973 and received its first batch of national service trainees the next January.
+The unit was established at Upington in the Northern Cape on 01 October 1973 and received its first batch of national service trainees the next January.
 They could, however, not cope with the Gordonia heat and the unit afterwards received trainees in July.(1986 Intake was in January.
 1987 Intake was in February) The base for its first decade consisted mainly of tents, in 1979 the harsh conditions of extreme desert heat and dust storms coupled with limited facilities led to 111 national servicemen from Alpha Company going on AWOL.
 A resultant Board of Inquiry led to the Base being vastly upgraded in the following years.